-Except for the options that early vested as a result of the Shredding transaction, the fair value of options was estimated at the date of grant using a Black-Scholes option-pricing model with the following assumptions:
+Except for the options that early vested as a result of the Shredding Transaction in fiscal 2014, the fair value of options was estimated at the date of grant using a Black-Scholes option-pricing model with the following assumptions:

-2014 2013 2012
+2015 2014 2013

-Risk-free interest rate 2.0% 1.3% 2.4%
+Risk-free interest rate 2.0% 2.0% 1.3%

-Dividend yield 1.7% 1.8% 1.7%
+Dividend yield 1.6% 1.7% 1.8%

 Expected volatility of Cintas' common stock 28.0% 28.0% 28.0%

 Expected life of the option in years 7.5 7.5 7.5

 The risk-free interest rate is based on U.S. government issues with a remaining term equal to the expected life of the stock options.
 The determination of expected volatility is based on historical volatility of Cintas' common stock over the period commensurate with the expected term of stock options, as well as other relevant factors.
 The weighted average expected term was determined based on the historical employee exercise behavior of the options.
-The weighted-average fair value of stock options granted during fiscal 2014, 2013 and 2012 was \$16.18, \$9.60 and \$9.48, respectively.
+The weighted-average fair value of stock options granted during fiscal 2015, 2014 and 2013 was \$22.64, \$16.63 and \$9.60, respectively.